SFMVideos/SFM/README.md

 The job of a Quality Assurance member is to report bugs and enhancements in the issues tab.

 Requirements:
-- *Intermediate* knowledge of GitHub and GitHub Windows.
+- *Intermediate* or higher knowledge of GitHub and GitHub Windows.
-- *Intermediate* knowledge of Source Filmmaker.
+- *Intermediate* or higher knowledge of Source Filmmaker.

 ### [Services Manager] / [Services Intern]
 The job of a Services Manager / Services Intern will be managing our social media sites such as Facebook,